Scurrlin/repo_sort/README.md

 ![Repo Sort Banner](./assets/RS_meme1.jpg)

-Skip to Snippets

 Okay maybe the world wouldn't look EXACTLY like that if you could sort your repositories, but you get the idea.
 Though I do love GitHub and think it is a wonderful platform, I find the inability to select a default sort parameter for your repos surprising.
-Additionally, there are only three sorting methods to choose from:

-1.)
-Last updated (locked default setting)
-2.)
-Name
-3.)
-Stars

 While this is certainly a minor problem, I've created a lightweight script that uses your profile readme to display your repositories using altrenative sorting options.

-**But why, Sean?**

-I'm glad you asked!
-I recently retired some older projects of mine and part of the process involved removing the live link from their respective READMEs.
-Upon doing so, because "Last updated" is the default sorting option for your repositories, the older repos jumped up to the top of the list.

-Now in the event that someone wants to check through my work on GitHub, the first project they will see is one of my earliest, least polished efforts.
-Again, this isn't the end of the world, but it's also not ideal.

 **Getting Started**